Who influences your productivity “set point?”

 Sometimes, it can spawn a feeling that you need to keep up with others.
 If your connections are the sort who post about their meals, their dog, their kid’s school activities, and every aspect of their lives, you can start to feel that you need to spend more time posting to social media just to keep up.

 In the long run, few people value the time they spend on social media as much as they value the sense of accomplishment from getting a meaningful task done or spending real one-on-one time with people they care about most.
 See Cal Newport’s book Digital Minimalism for an excellent review of the research.

-Social media can be interesting, useful and convenient, however it can also spawn envy, fear of missing out and social media addiction.
+Social media can be interesting, useful and convenient, however it can also generate envy, fear of missing out and social media addiction.
 It can easily become another time vampire in your life.

 This raises the question, what can you do to improve the social network that influences your productivity habits online?

 Have you ever watched a movie about a high-flying action hero and then felt sort of invincible as you walked out of the theater into the parking lot?
 That sort of influence can go both ways.
 And it builds up over time.
 So be mindful of the peer group you surround yourself with in the virtual world of TV.